A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 concerns, each of which can be addressed if there is will and foresight.

-Disposition of radioactive wastes presents several challenges.
+Disposal of radioactive wastes presents several challenges.
 Some concerns,

 such as protection of reprocessing and research personnel, are common to all.
 Processing